Nursing (NURS) 522

 In this unit, students explore health issues specific to men, specific to women, and reproductive issues experienced by both genders.
 Students will learn to provide comprehensive assessment, diagnoses, treatment, counseling, and follow-up for these health concerns, explore when to refer to other professionals, and finally, how to document and monitor these conditions.
 Health promotion and disease and illness prevention is highlighted.

-Unit 4: Issues in Women’s and Men’s health
+Unit 4: Issues in sexual and reproductive health

-In this unit, students learn about issues and trends that affect the health of women, men and sexual minorities and covers LGBT issues, domestic violence, rape, incest and sexual violence, eating disorders, mental health and addiction.
+In this unit, students learn about issues that affect the health of women, men and sexual minorities and covers 2SLLGBTQ+ and transgender sexual health issues, intimate partner violence, and sexual assult.
 The focus remains on cultural safety, inclusion and diversity with a framework of health promotion and illness prevention.

 Learning outcomes

-This course will address the reproductive and sexual health needs for clients across the life-span.
+This course will address the reproductive and sexual health needs for adult clients.
 Topics such as cultural safety, care of gender diverse clients, intimate partner violence and sexual assault are also discussed in this course.

 Objectives